 “This is Christie Lietzau but that’s Not My Picture .
 Theirs A lot left out that I Feel the Public Needs to Know.
 I Wasn’t Pulled Over I was Arrested in my Drive way, No Ambulance was ever called yet I have two News Recordings Stating otherwise.
 My 13 yr old daughter was horrified they arrested me and left her alone with my vehicle running, They took my medicine for my ms and put it in evidence… I was arrested Dec 16 and agreed to Blood test as of now Two months ago 0 Alcohol present but from dec 16 th still No Drug test results in as of yet.
 They keep re setting my court dates.
 Everything about the way this was handeled was Disgraceful….
 I don’t think Anyone in my family will Ever Call 911 Again …….I can’t even afford my Dr appts thanks to all the court Fees….”

 Last month, a woman just outside of Houston in Rosenberg, Texas was arrested for a DWI during a multiple sclerosis episode.
-While driving her daughter to get food, Christie Lietzau began to have an MS flare, thus prompting her daughter to call 911 for help.
+After driving her daughter to get food, Christie Lietzau began to have an MS flare, thus prompting her daughter to call 911 for help.
 Although the police were told that the mother was having an episode, police deemed her impaired and arrested her on suspicion of DWI.
 The Rosenberg Police Department then drew blood from her, saying that the results would arrive in a few weeks.
 Thereafter, she spent three days in jail and now faces felony charges.